bikeshaving/crank/website/documents/guides/02-elements.md

 console.log(document.body.innerHTML); // <div>a2</div>
 ```

-Crank also allows arbitrarily nested iterables of values to be interpolated as children, so, for instance, you can insert arrays or sets of elements into element trees.
+Crank allows arbitrarily nested iterables of values to be interpolated as children, so, for instance, you can insert arrays or sets of elements into element trees.

 ```jsx
 const arr = [1, 2, 3];